bikeshaving/crank/website/documents/guides/04-handling-events.md

 renderer.render(<Counter />, document.body);
 ```

 The context’s `addEventListener()` method attaches to the top-level node or nodes which each component renders, so if you want to listen to events on a nested node, you must use event delegation.

-While the `removeEventListener()` method is implemented, you do not have to call the `removeEventListener()` method if you merely want to remove event listeners when the component is unmounted.

-Because the event listener is attached to the outer `div`, we have to filter events by `ev.target.tagName` in the listener to make sure we’re not incrementing `count` based on clicks which don’t target the `button` element.
+For instance, in the following example, we have to filter events by target to make sure we’re not incrementing `count` based on clicks to the outer `div`.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";